ENCCS/hpda-python/content/GPU-computing.rst

 CUDA JIT decorator
 ^^^^^^^^^^^^^^^^^^

-Kernel and device functions are created with the ``numba.cuda.jit`` decorator on Nvidia GPUs.
+CUDA Kernel and device functions are created with the ``numba.cuda.jit`` decorator on Nvidia GPUs.
-Numba provides function i.e. numba.cuda.grid(ndim),  to calculate the global thread positions.
+We will use Numba function ``numba.cuda.grid(ndim)`` to calculate the global thread positions.